dan-ignat/minerva/README.md

 ## Example

-The easiest way to understand Minerva is to look at a simple example of inputs and outputs.
+The best way to explain Minerva is to look at some simple inputs and outputs.

 ### Inputs